lppier/Recurrent_Neural_Networks/README.md

 A RNN model to generate fake donald trump tweets by basing it on his Twitter history.
 Data is retrieved from http://www.trumptwitterarchive.com

+**Fashion Minst - fashion-minst_rnn.py**

+Classification of fashion minst, the fashion version of the famous minst problem.
+Here we use Keras, and this code demonstrates how easy it is to use Keras to do early stopping and model saving.